Average first-passage times for character sums: Acknowledgements

 \section{Acknowledgements}

 The authors thank Terence Tao for valuable comments on the Erd\H{o}s Problems website, which significantly improved an earlier version of this paper.
+They thank Igor Shparlinski for pointing out that \cite{BKS21} proves a stronger result than Lemma~\ref{lem:C3m-bound}.
 They are also grateful to Thomas Bloom for founding and maintaining the Erd\H{o}s Problems website.